nextcloud/documentation/admin_manual/configuration_server/oc_server_tuning.rst

 -------

 Caching improves performance by storing data, code, and other objects in memory.
-Memory cache configuration for the ownCloud server is no longer automatic in ownCloud 8.1 and up, but must be installed and configured.
+Memory cache configuration for the Nextcloud server is no longer automatic in Nextcloud 8.1 and up, but must be installed and configured.
 See
 :doc:`caching_configuration`.

 Using MariaDB/MySQL instead of SQLite